Dan Coker's Match Preview

 Midfielders: Henri Lansbury, Alan Devonshire, Alessandro Diamanti, Stuart Slater, Jobi McAnuff, Jimmy Lindsay, Joe Blythe, David Noble, Jimmy Carr, Mark Robson, Valon Behrami, Carl Fletcher.

-Strikers: James Reid, David Connolly, Mauro Zarate, Jack Foster, Roger Hugo, Billy Jennings, Peter Kyle, Bertie Lyon.
+Strikers: James Reid, David Connolly, Mauro Zarate, Jack Foster, Roger Hugo, Billy Jennings, Bertie Lyon.

 Len Goulden played for West Ham and managed Watford, while Malky Mackay played for both clubs and went on to manage the Vicarage Road club.
 Glenn Roeder played for the Hornets and managed both clubs; Gianfranco Zola has managed both the Hammers and the Hornets.

 The referee tomorrow will be Christopher Kavanagh.
-The Manchester-born official has refereed the Hammers on seven previous occasions, most recently for our 2-0 defeat at Chelsea last month.
-Prior to that, Kavanagh officiated our 2-0 home win over Newcastle in March, a game in which he awarded the Hammers a penalty for a foul on Chicharito which was converted by Mark Noble.
-He had previously been in charge for our 2-2 home draw with Brighton in January, our 1-1 draw at Huddersfield in November and our 1-0 home defeat to Wolves in September.
+The Manchester-born official has refereed the Hammers on eight previous occasions, most recently for our 4-1 win at Watford in May when he sent off the Hornets’ Jose Holebas and awarded the Irons a penalty, converted by Mark Noble after a foul on Michail Antonio.
+Prior to that, Kavanagh officiated our 2-0 defeat at Chelsea in April and our 2-0 home win over Newcastle in March, a game in which he also awarded the Hammers a penalty for a foul on Chicharito which was again converted by Noble.

-For Manuel Pellegrini’s Hammers, Aaron Cresswell, Declan Rice, Robert Snodgrass, Felipe Anderson and Samir Nasri are available but Winston Reid, Andriy Yarmolenko and Andy Carroll remain out.
-West Ham have lost only two of their last 14 league matches at Watford.
-The Irons could win three consecutive Premier League games without conceding for the first time since February 2014.
+For Manuel Pellegrini’s Hammers, Mark Noble, Felipe Anderson and Sebastien Haller are available but Winston Reid remains out.
+West Ham have lost only two of their last 15 league matches at Watford.

-Possible Watford XI: Foster; Femenia, Mariappa, Cathcart, Holebas; Hughes, Capoue, Doucoure, Pereyra; Deulofeu, Deeney.
+Possible Watford XI: Foster; Femenia, Dawson, Cathcart, Holebas; Hughes, Capoue, Doucoure, Pereyra; Deulofeu, Gray.

-Possible West Ham United XI: Fabianski; Fredericks, Balbuena, Diop, Masuaku; Rice; Antonio, Noble, Lanzini, Anderson; Arnautovic.
+Possible West Ham United XI: Fabianski; Zabaleta, Diop, Ogbonna, Masuaku; Rice, Noble; Lanzini, Fornals, Anderson; Haller.

 Enjoy the game – Up The Hammers!